sush-g/sk-mongoose/README.md

 sk-mongoose
 ===========

-Open project for have utility methods for mongoose Models.
+Open project for having utility methods for mongoose Models.